jonathanlermitage/tikione-steam-cleaner/README.md

 Tikione Steam Cleaner is an open source and free software written in Java7 and helps you to find and remove all games's redistribuable packages downloaded by Steam (http://store.steampowered.com).
 For MS Windows only.

+GOG (GalaxyClient) and Origin support is under development.

-TikiOne Steam Cleaner is built with [NetBeans 8](http://netbeans.org) and the latest version of Oracle JDK7.
+TikiOne Steam Cleaner is built with [NetBeans](http://netbeans.org) and the latest version of Oracle JDK7.

 ![Screenshot](http://lermitage.biz/files/steamcleaner_2.png)